 Parliament contains 200 seats, and parliamentary elections affecting all 200 seats are held every four years; 2019 is an election year.

 The Finnish President, who is the head of state, is elected every six years, local councils every four years and members of the European Parliament every five years.
 This means that there may be elections nearly every year in Finland (for example: local council elections in 2017, presidential elections in 2018, parliamentary elections in 2019 and European Parliament elections in 2019).

-Finland has a multiparty system.
-Eleven parties are currently in Parliament: the Centre Party (48 representatives), the National Coalition Party (38), the Social Democratic Party (35), Blue Reform (18), the “Finns” Party (17), the Greens (15), the Left Alliance (12), the Swedish People’s Party (10, counting one representative from the semi-autonomous Åland Islands) and the Christian Democrats (5), Movement Now (1) and the Citizens’ Party (1).
+Nine parties are currently in Parliament: the Social Democratic Party (40), the “Finns” Party (39), the National Coalition Party (38), the Centre Party (31 representatives), the Greens (20), the Left Alliance (16), the Swedish People’s Party (10, counting one representative from the semi-autonomous Åland Islands), the Christian Democrats (5) and Movement Now (1).

 The parties, and constituency associations consisting of at least 100 people, adopt candidates in each electoral district, of which there are 13.